Immunisations help to keep us healthy at work. They also keep the people you are working with, and the wider community, healthy too.

 - people working with animals

-- emergency workers
+- emergency and essential services workers

 - people exposed to human tissue, blood, body fluids or sewerage.